plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 ...
 ```

 We control the `title` variable/input.
 The `sql` string is concatinated so it is very likely that this code contains a SQL injection vulnerability.
 We already discovered that the `rest/movie` endpoint leads to this code (using a GET request).

-We can send a GET request to test the theory:
+We can send a GET request to test the SQL injection theory (grey-box testing):

 ```
 curl "http://10.10.0.120:8080/rest/movie?title=Star%';--"